mapbox/ecs-watchbot/docs/building-a-template.md

-alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging privileged | false | give the container elevated privileges on the host container instance
+alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging privileged | false | give the worker container elevated privileges on the host EC2

 ### watchbot.template references